 Sustainable Agriculture

-Equipping women farmers with resources and training needed to overcome barriers to agricultural productivity and pursue income-generating opportunities.
+Providing women farmers with the resources and training to overcome barriers to productivity and access income-generating opportunities.

 Sanitation